Skip navigation links

 where

-(The parameter ispec is read using a list-directed read statement.
+(The value ispec is read using a list-directed read statement.
 The ISPEC label following the value is thus optional, but present in the standard chemistry files supplied with Wind-US.
-The labels following the parameters ns, nreq, ndeq, and tfrmin, described in the next two sections, are also optional.)
+The labels following the values ns, nreq, ndeq, and tfrmin, described in the next two sections, are also optional.)

 This section of the chemistry data file contains the information necessary to compute the thermodynamic properties for each species.
 The general format for this section is: